isrkan/AI-Agent-Development/Intelligence-layer/Context-engineering/README.md

     - **Hierarchical coordination**: A coordinator agent breaks down tasks and delegates to specialized sub-agents.
 The coordinator maintains high-level context while sub-agents work with task-specific context.
     - **Peer collaboration**: Multiple agents work together as peers, sharing context through a common memory or message bus.
 Each agent maintains its own perspective and expertise.
     - **Pipeline processing**: Agents are arranged in a pipeline where each agent processes the output of the previous one, adding its own context and transformations.
-- **Context chaining**: Break long workflows into stages where each stage has its own context.
-Pass only essential information between stages.
-When the agent needs information from previous contexts, it can retrieve them on-demand rather than keeping everything in active memory.
-- **Layered context**: Organize context into layers (system, task, conversation, tool) with clear boundaries and access patterns.
-This prevents interference between layers.
 - **Specialized memory stores**: Maintain separate memory systems for different purposes (user preferences, domain knowledge, procedural patterns) with independent retrieval and management.

 #### *Refresh* Strategies: Periodically cleaning, updating, or rewriting context